Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Experimental Results

 In this section, we delve into the contributions of each selection method of Auto-PRE to the overall performance.
-We explored the performance of several variants of Auto-PRE that combine different selection methods on three datasets in the pairwise task format, including Auto-PRE(C): using only Consistency; Auto-PRE(S): using only Self-Confidence; Auto-PRE(P): using only Pertinence and Auto-PRE(A): using all three methods.
+We explore the performance of several variants of Auto-PRE that combine different selection methods on three tasks in the pairwise task format, including PRE (Auto-Exam): using only Consistency; Auto-PRE (P): using only Pertinence; Auto-PRE (S): using only Self-Confidence; and Auto-PRE (C+P+S): using all three methods.

-Table \ref{tab18} shows the experimental results, from which we can observe that all selection methods are beneficial to the final performance.
-For example, if we abbreviate Vicuna-7b-v1, ChatGLM3-6B, Baichuan-2-13b, FastChat-t5-3b, GPT-3.5-turbo, ChatGLM-Pro, and GPT-4 as integers 1-7 respectively, then in the NF\_CATS experiment, the selection results for Consistency were [5,6,7], for Self-Confidence were [3,4,6,7], and for Pertinence were [4,5,6,7].
-For all the Auto-PRE variants that use only one selection method, the best performer is Auto-PRE(P).
-When we introduce all three selection methods, Consistency helps filter out the inconsistent 4, Self-Confidence helps filter out the 5 with unreasonable confidence, ultimately leading to a better overall performance in Auto-PRE(A).
-The above experiments demonstrate the effectiveness of our approach.
+The results in Table \ref{tab18} indicate that Auto-PRE (C+P+S), which integrates all three selection methods, achieves the best performance, significantly outperforming PRE (Auto-Exam), Auto-PRE (P), and Auto-PRE (S) that use only a single selection method, with an average improvement of 1.33\% in accuracy.
+This demonstrates that the three selection methods exhibit a synergistic effect, complementing each other to enhance overall performance.

+Interestingly, we observe Auto-PRE (C+P+S) even outperforms PRE (Human Filter) to some extent, showing the potential of our automatic methods.
+Taking NF\_CATS as an example, in our automatic qualification exam, GPT-3.5-turbo is filtered out in the self-confidence test due to exhibiting unreasonable confidence levels.
+In contrast, this issue is not detected by the manual annotation-based qualification exam.
+This suggests our method covers a broader range of judgment stages: it not only considers the model's unbiased understanding of the judgment instruction but also emphasizes its insightful comprehension of the judgment content and its reasonable self-confidence level after generating a judgment response.
+In comparison, the manual annotation-based qualification exam places greater emphasis on the accuracy of evaluation results while neglecting aspects such as the judge's self-confidence in its generated responses.